-Fix No internet, Secured WiFi error
+Fix No internet, Secured WiFi error in Windows 11/10

 We generally use a secure Wi-Fi connection at our home/office.
-So, if we get a “No internet, Secured” error, this could be because of an invalid IP configuration.
+So, if we get a “No internet, Secured” error, it could be because of an invalid IP configuration.
 Maybe something changed the settings.
 Here is what you can do.

 - Update your Network Adapter driver